 The process for determining bonuses, setting objectives and assessing performance for material risk-takers is the same as for all employees.
-Bonus criteria include personal objectives, objectives for the individual's business unit and/or operating area and earnings objectives for the Company.
+Bonus criteria include personal objectives, objectives for the individual's business unit and/or operating area and earnings objectives for CNP Assurances or the Group.
 Under no circumstances are the bonuses of holders of key functions determined by reference to the performance of the business units or operating areas that they control or for which they act as co-decisionmaker.